-4.3.11 The Authority's minimum residential parking standards aim to ensure resident's parking needs are met.
-All new residential development is required to meet the standards in Table 4.2 onsite.
-Alternative levels of provision may be accepted where on-site parking provision is not possible (e.g. a conversion in a restricted town centre location), there is good public transport access (including as a minimum public transport with work-time connections, and walking and cycling links), alternative provision nearby and evidence clearly indicates an alternative level of provision is appropriate.
-The Highway Authority's view will be considered when deciding what level of parking is appropriate.
+4.3.74.3.11 The Authority's minimum residential parking standards aim to ensure resident's parking needs are met.
+All new residential development is therefore required to meet the standards set out in Table 4.2 through provision on-site.
+Alternative levels of provision may be accepted where on-site parking provision is not possible (e.g. a conversion in a restricted town centre location), there is good public transport access (including as a minimum public transport with work-time connections, and walking and cycling links), alternative provision nearby, and evidence clearly indicates an alternative level of provision is appropriate.
+The views of the Highway Authority's views will be considered when deciding what level of parking is appropriate.